Appalachian State vs. Marshall NCAA Football Odds, Plays and Insights | September 23, 2021

-The Marshall Thundering Herd (2-0) are 5.5-point underdogs heading into their matchup on Thursday, September 23, 2021 against the Appalachian State Mountaineers (1-1).
+The Appalachian State Mountaineers (2-1) are 7-point favorites heading into their matchup on Thursday, September 23, 2021 against the Marshall Thundering Herd (2-1).
+The total for this matchup has been set at 59 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.